sguzunov/docs/docs/glue42-concepts/01_glue42-toolbar/glue42-toolbar.md

 The Launchpad is available as a React Component on NPM - [`@glue42/launchpad-ui-react`](https://www.npmjs.com/package/@glue42/launchpad-ui-react).
 You can use the component in your own apps and also modify it by passing different options.
 For more details, see the README file of the [`@glue42/launchpad-ui-react`](https://www.npmjs.com/package/@glue42/launchpad-ui-react) package.

-Once you have implemented a toolbar, you must host it, create an [application configuration](../../developers/configuration/application/index.html#app_configuration) file for it and add it to your app store.
+Once you have implemented a toolbar, you must host it, create an [app configuration](../../developers/configuration/application/index.html#app_configuration) file for it and add it to your app store.
 Make sure to set the `"shell"` top-level key to `true`:

 ```json
 {